University of Vermont Medical Center Day One Program

 University of Vermont Medical Center Day One Program - Burlington, VT

 University Of Vermont Medical Center Day One Program is an addiction treatment center located at 1 South Prospect Street in the 05401 zip code in Burlington, VT.
 It is operated by a private non-profit organization.
-University Of Vermont Medical Center Day One Program provides suboxone prescription, administers naltrexone and buprenorphine maintenance.
-Some of the treatment approaches used by University Of Vermont Medical Center Day One Program include 12 step rehabilitation, counseling for substance abuse and matrix model.
-University Of Vermont Medical Center Day One Program provides regular outpatient treatment, intensive outpatient addiction treatment and outpatient methadone/buprenorphine/naltrexone treatment.
-It also provides inpatient treatment for dual diagnosis and residential addiction treatment.
-Other addiction treatment offered includes treatment for internet use disorder, treatment for gambling disorder and treatment for non-substance use addiction disorder.
+University Of Vermont Medical Center Day One Program provides prescribes suboxone, naltrexone administration and relapse prevention from naltrexone.
+Some of the treatment approaches used by University Of Vermont Medical Center Day One Program include relapse prevention treatment, anger management and motivational interviewing.
+University Of Vermont Medical Center Day One Program provides outpatient addiction treatment, outpatient methadone/buprenorphine/naltrexone treatment and regular outpatient treatment.
+It also provides inpatient treatment for dual diagnosis and residential treatment for alcohol and drug use.
+Other addiction treatment offered includes general addiction disorder treatment, internet use disorder treatment and treatment for gambling disorder.

 Address: 1 South Prospect Street, Burlington, VT 05401